15 Gorilla Trekking Tips That Will Make Your $1,500 Permit Worth Every Penny

 5. Start at 7AM.
 Not 7:15.

 Briefing begins at 7AM at park headquarters in Kinigi.
 Late arrivals slow the entire group of 8.
-The earlier you start trekking, the cooler the temperature and the more likely you are to reach the gorillas before midday heat makes them retreat into thicker cover.
+The earlier you start trekking, the cooler the temperature — and the better your odds of reaching the gorillas before midday heat drives them into thicker cover.

 6. Wear Gardening Gloves

 Seriously.
-The bamboo forest is full of stinging nettles, thorny vines, and sharp plant edges.
-Hiking gloves or thick gardening gloves protect your hands when you're grabbing plants for balance on steep sections.
-I learned this the hard way — blistered, nettle-stung hands for 3 days.
+The bamboo forest bristles with stinging nettles, thorny vines, and sharp plant edges.
+Hiking gloves or thick gardening gloves protect your hands when you grab plants for balance on steep sections.
+Skip them and you're looking at blistered, nettle-stung hands for days.

 7. Gaiters Are Not Optional

 Tuck your pants into your socks or wear proper gaiters.
-The forest floor is alive with safari ants that bite, and leeches are present during wet season.
+The forest floor is alive with safari ants that bite, and leeches turn up during wet season.
 Gaiters also keep mud out of your boots.
 Available for rent at park headquarters (RWF 5,000, about $4).

 8. Waterproof Everything

-The Virunga mountains generate their own weather.
+The Virunga mountains brew their own weather.
 Rain can arrive with zero warning, even in "dry" season.
 A rain jacket, waterproof pants, and a dry bag for your camera are essential.
-I got caught in a 20-minute downpour that turned the trail into a river.
-Without waterproofing, my camera would have been finished.
+A sudden 20-minute downpour can turn the trail into a river in minutes — without waterproofing, a camera doesn't survive it.

 9. The Difficulty Varies Enormously